Lo-Deck/Scoot-multi-page-website/README.md

 ### What I learned

-I learned how to do a bigger website with different pages, set different background and try to keep a good responsiveness between all the pages and sizes form mobile to desktop size.
+I learned how to do a bigger website with different pages, set different background and try to keep a good responsiveness between all the pages and sizes from mobile to desktop size.

 And set some transition with JS and CSS, when you click on an element.